 Some women prefer medical abortion over other types of abortion because some methods of medical abortion may be done at home, providing privacy and some degree of control.

 Potential risks of medical abortion include:

-If you decide to continue the pregnancy after beginning to take the medications used in medical abortion, your baby may be at risk of birth defects.
+You must be certain about your decision before taking any medication to begin a medical abortion.
+If you decide to continue the pregnancy after beginning to take the medications used in medical abortion, your baby will be at risk of significant birth defects.

 Medical abortion hasn't been shown to affect future pregnancies unless complications develop.

 Medical abortion may not be an option if you:

 Women who want to end a pregnancy but can't have a medical abortion may want to consider surgical abortion instead.